 - Invasive species have various ecological strategies that enable them to disrupt native ecosystems, therefore different invasives will require different and unique treatments.

-To effectively manage invasive species, it is critical to be able to identify the species and understand its biology, lifecycle, landscape context, and reproductive traits of an invasive species.
-A list of common invasive species found around Muskegon Lake, and recommended treatment, has been developed to assist with identification and management.
+To effectively manage invasive species, it is critical to be able to identify the species and understand its biology, lifecycle, landscape context, and reproductive traits.
+A list of common invaders found around Muskegon Lake, and recommended treatment, has been developed to assist with identification and management.

 Once an invasive plant has been identified, one must decide whether or not to treat it, and how.
 The decision to remove or leave a plant is typically based on: